WORKSHOP Chair

-The Workshop Chair combines handcrafted precision with simplicity of design.
-Its name refers to the conditions of its production: to keep her freshness and spontaneity, Cecilie Manz forced herself to draw the chair in just a few days.
-As usual, she managed to find a balance between the overall harmony of the lines and the attention paid to detail.
-The result is a classic and contemporary wooden chair for a private dining room, but also for a coffee or restaurant.
+The Workshop Chair is a perfect blend of precision craftsmanship and simplicity of design.
+Its name refers to the conditions under which it was produced: Cecilie Manz, in order to retain her freshness and spontaneity, had to design the chair in just a few days.
+As usual, she was able to strike a balance between the overall harmony of the lines and the attention to detail.
+The result is a classic yet contemporary wooden chair for a private dining room, but also for a café or restaurant.

 Materials Black lacquered oak or matt clear lacquered oak.
 Legs and frame made from solid wood.
 Back and seat made from form pressed veneer